MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/install-sales-navigator.md

 ## Existing orgs that got updated with April 19 features

-In the [April 19 release](https://docs.microsoft.com/power-platform/admin/preview-october-2019-updates#when-will-the-2019-release-wave-2-features-be-enabled) we introduced changes to how the Sales Navigator controls are enabled.
+In the April 19 release,](https://docs.microsoft.com/power-platform/admin/preview-october-2019-updates#when-will-the-2019-release-wave-2-features-be-enabled) we introduced changes to how the Sales Navigator controls are enabled.

 Here are a few things to consider if you don't plan to enable the integration.